sampolgar/NFTMaker-ios-app/readme.md

+# Create iOS app to mint NFT's from images

+## background
-1. finish buildspace tutorial on minting NFT
+- [ ] Finish buildspace tutorial on minting NFT https://buildspace.so/p/mint-nft-collection
-2. change it into Fantom
-3. build app with
+- [ ] Change from Ethereum to Fantom

+## iOS app
-- take photo
+- [ ] iOS app to take photos
-- mint as nft
+- [ ] iOS app to select photos
-- - add name
+- [ ] iOS app to add image/NFT name
-- - add attribute
+- [ ] iOS app to add image/NFT attributes
+- [ ] iOS app to mint NFT
+- [ ] iOS app to view single NFT
+- [ ] iOS app to view all NFTs minted by me
-- view all minted NFT
+- [ ] iOS app to view all NFTs minted by all the contract

-Notes
+## Notes
 https://ethereum.org/en/developers/docs/intro-to-ethereum/